mingyuliutw/UNIT/README.md

 ```
 #### Testing

-We thanks Ian Goodfellow for kindly providing his photo for our demonstration.
+We thank Ian Goodfellow for kindly providing his photo for our demo.

 Download pretrained models from https://drive.google.com/drive/folders/0BwpOatrZwxK6STdZcXNNcXpFSHM?usp=sharing and save them in snapshots/ folder.